FallahC/dna2protein/README.md

 # dna2protein
-Tansform a DNA template into an amino acid sequence.
+Tansforms a DNA template into an amino acid sequence.
 Coded in Python.